 CG: Your designs are clean, minimal and follow a discipline, quite contrary to the Brazilian spirit which is known to be loud and colourful!
 How has Brazil influenced your designs?

-IR: Brazil is renowned for its colours and aesthetics no doubt.
-However, the objective here is to try to be a studio with a personal and also a global aesthetic.
-The goal is to fit into each costumer’s reality and identity.
+Isabela.
+Brazil is renowned for its colours and aesthetics no doubt.
+However, the objective here is to try to be a studio with a personal and also global aesthetic.
+The goal is to fit into each customer’s reality and identity.

 CG: Packaging design is still an unexplored territory.
 According to you, what are some of the traits of good packaging?
 What do you do differently to make your designs stand out?